MntCer/Rooc/doc/Rooc.md

 List        = "list" "(" Type ")" .
 ```

 Elements in a list should have the same type.
+The list's implementation is similar to how C++ manages vectors, ensuring that elements are stored contiguously, facilitating easy access and traversal through iterators.
+When inserting new elements, if the list's size exceeds its capacity, a reallocation process is initiated.
+This involves allocating a new block of memory, relocating the existing elements to this new space, and subsequently releasing the old memory locations.
+This dynamic reallocation mechanism ensures the list can dynamically grow in size while maintaining efficient memory usage.

 ### Struct type